Welcome to our grammar lesson about Spanish Superlative Adjectives.

 Mi ordenador es el peor.

 My computer is the worst.

-It is possible, if we want, to place a noun inside the formulas we have already seen.
+It is possible to place a noun inside the formulas we have learned.

-For the regular cases, the noun can be placed right after the article:
+For the regular cases, we can place a noun right after the article:

 Este coche es el coche más moderno.

 Ana es la chica menos inteligente de nuestra clase.

 Ana is the least intelligent girl in our class.

 For the irregular cases, sometimes it sounds better to place the noun after the superlative, and sometimes before it:

 Mi ordenador es el peor ordenador.